Winter or summer: A massive list of the most popular day trips from Munich as ranked by a local.

 Munich is an amazing city.
 I should know, I live here.
 Architecture, art, tradition, food, beer – there is virtually nothing my hometown cannot offer (check my list of the 50 best things to do in Munich).
 But that is not the only reason Bavaria’s capital is often ranked as one of the most livable cities in the world.
 There is also a sheer endless mass of tourist attractions in the close vicinity.
 Here is my list of the 20 best day trips from Munich.

-The easiest way to reach most of the places on this list is by car.
+The easiest way to reach most of the places on this list is by car or guided tour.
 You’ll find the average time to reach them in parenthesis.
 As Bavaria has a very good public transport system, there is (almost) no location you cannot reach via train or bus in southern Germany.
 In some cases, it will take longer, though.
 I usually take the train.

 1. Day trip to Neuschwanstein castle (1h 50min)